Mubelotix/admarus-blog/content/blog/mvp-release.md

 ---

 I've been working on a new search engine system that's fully peer-to-peer, with no trusted third party.

-I'm excited to announce [Admarus](https://admarus.net/), a decentralized search engine for IPFS.
+Today, I'm excited to unveil [Admarus](https://admarus.net/), a decentralized search engine for the decentralized web (specifically, IPFS).

 <p align="center">
     <a href="https://www.youtube.com/watch?v=AKGpNKwBrOY"><img src="https://admarus.net/demo.gif#2" alt="Demo GIF of searching on Admarus."/></a>